Somerset-NHS-Solutions-Development/sentinel/README.md

 `Sentinel.init('MY_APPLICATION_NAME');`

 You may need to update the CSP for your site accordingly, by adding ydh-watchdog.ydh.nhs.uk to the list of domains that it allows scripts to be loaded from.

-Any errors will be sent to the Sentinel server, these can be viewed at [https://ydh-watchdog.ydh.nhs.uk/Sentinel](https://ydh-watchdog.ydh.nhs.uk/Sentinel)
+Any errors will be sent to the Sentinel server, these can be viewed at [https://ydh-watchdog.ydh.nhs.uk/Sentinel](https://ydh-watchdog.ydh.nhs.uk/Sentinel). **Note:** the script always sends errors back to the location where the script was loaded from, so this doesn't need to be specified separately.

 ## Vue.js integration ##